-NZ IAS 1:54 Specific line items required in the statement of financial position.
-INT IND IOUT Specific tille itellis reduired iii the statement .
-OI IIIIaiiciai positioii.
+NZ IAS 1:54 Specific line it tems required d in the statem nent of financi al position.

-112 113 113 1 specific time required in the statement of financial position.
 BDO Comment NZ IAS 1:57 states that NZ IAS 1 does not prescribe the order or format in which an entity presents items, and that paragraph 54 simply lists items that warrant separate presentation.
 Therefore, other formats and layouts may be appropriate in under certain circumstances.

-NZ IAS 1:56 Deferred tax assets must not be presented as current.
-NZ IAS 1:60 Presentation of line items on a: - Current and non-current basis - Liquidity basis (subject to criteria and additional requirements).
+NZ IAS 1:60 Presentation of line items on a:

+- Current and non-current basis Liquidity basis (subject to crite Liquidity basis (subject to criteria and additional requirements).

 NZ IAS 1:61 Disclosure of items expected to be recovered or settled within and after 12 months of reporting date.
 NZ IFRS 5.38, 40 Specific line items required for assets held for sale and assets in disposal groups held for sale.
 NZ IFRS 16:47(a) NZ IFRS 16 requires that right-of-use assets be presented separately from other assets or together with the same line item as that within which the corresponding underlying assets would be presented (e.g. property, plant and equipment).
-A Layout (New Zealand) Group Ltd has elected to present right-of-use assets separately from other assets.
+RDR Layout (New Zealand) Group Ltd has elected to present right-of-use assets separately from other assets.